 Friction: Friction is a force between two surfaces that are sliding, or trying to slide, across each other.
 For example, when you try to slide between a cushion and a transfer board, friction can make this difficult.
-Repeated friction on the skin surface can cause damage often seen as discoloured from normal skin colour (red, or change in pigment) and may be painful, this is due to friction.
-The colour change is often difficult to detect in those with dark skin tones.
+Repeated friction on the skin surface can cause damage often seen as skin redness which is uncomfortable.